 5101:2-33-11 Multiethnic Placement Act (MEPA) agency administrative requirements.

-NOTE: This rule is being reviewed for 30 days for the purpose of a five year review.
+NOTE: This rule is being reviewed for 30 days for the purpose of correcting a reference to a section in the Social Security Act that is currently wrong in this rule.

 (A) Each public children services agency (PCSA) and private child placing agency (PCPA) shall designate a person to serve as the agency's internal Multiethnic Placement Act (2/06) (MEPA) monitor.
-Public children services agencies (PCSA) and private child placing agencies (PCPA) may share MEPA monitors from other PCSAs or PCPAs to fulfill MEPA monitoring functions.
+PCSAs and PCPAs may share MEPA monitors from other PCSAs or PCPAs to fulfill MEPA monitoring functions.

 (1) The MEPA monitor shall not be the child's caseworker or the caseworker's supervisor.